muhammadfajri-student-devs/notes-ui-serverless/README.md

 # 📝 Front-End for Notes

-Lightweight boilerplate project to set up a React 17 web application on AWS Lambda using the Serverless Framework.
+Notes web-app using React 17 hosted on AWS Lambda using the Serverless Framework.

 ## Key Features